 Discover the sacred sites in and around your Province with trained guides.

 Sunpath Sacred Sites Tours a sole propriotory Tour Company & The Sacred Site Foundation of Southern Africa (SSFSA) which was registered as a Not for Profit Organisation in March 2012, to achieve self-sustaining funding to protect ancient & prehistoric Sacred Sites around Table Mountain, the Western Cape & Southern Africa.
-We do this by organising tours, lectures & by creating Community Custodian initiatives around these ancient Sacred Sites, combined with research aimed at conservation of these areas.
+We do this by jointly organising tours, lectures & by creating Community Custodian initiatives around these ancient Sacred Sites, combined with research aimed at conservation of these areas.

 The Sacred Site Foundation of Southern Africa has been established after 10 years of volunteer driven group work, lead by author & researcher Dean Liprini in Cape Town.
 The future of SSFSA includes groundbreaking environment and conservation projects in Southern Africa, where we are collating research on each site, whilst working alongside scientists & academic experts in geology, archaeology, astronomy, anthropology, archaeoastronomy & environmental resource management.